 climate is severe in winter your strawberry plants will be affected.

 To prevent too much harm to your roots and crowns use straw to protect

 the plants.
-Apply layers of straw around the plants before the
+Apply layers of straw around the plants

 temperature falls to -7ºC or 20ºF.